-If the certifying officers choose to limit the scope of their design of DC&P and ICFR for a recent business acquisition, this scope limitation and summary financial information of the business must be disclosed in the issuer's MD&A in accordance with section 3.3 of the Regulation and section 5.3 in Form 52-109F1, or 52-109F2 as applicable.
-Meaningful summary financial information of the acquired business would include:
+When determining whether a scope limitation exists, certifying officers must initially consider whether an acquired business includes risks that could reasonably result in a material misstatement in the issuer's annual filings, interim filings or other reports.
+The certifying officers would consider such risks when the certifying officers first identify the risks faced by the issuer in order to determine the scope and necessary complexity of the issuer's DC&P or ICFR, as discussed in subsection 6.6(2) of the Policy Statement.
+If the certifying officers limit the scope of their design of DC&P and ICFR for a recent business acquisition, this scope limitation and summary financial information about the business must be disclosed in the issuer's MD&A in accordance with section 3.3 of the Regulation and paragraph 5.3 in Form 52-109F1, or 52-109F2 as applicable.
+Meaningful summary financial information about the acquired business would include:

-- (a) sales or revenues:
+(a) sales or revenues;

-- (b) income or loss before discontinued operations and extraordinary items;

-- (c) net income or loss for the period; and

-unless (i) the accounting principles used to prepare the financial statements of the acquired business permit the preparation of its balance sheet without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the acquired business which is more appropriate to the acquired business' industry,
+- (b) income or loss before discontinued operations and extraordinary items; - (c) net income or loss for the period; and unless (i) the accounting principles used to prepare the financial statements of the acquired business permit the preparation of its balance sheet without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the acquired business which is more appropriate to the acquired business' industry,

-(d) current assets;
+- (d) current assets;

-- (e) non-current assets:
+- (e) non-current assets;

 - (f) current liabilities; and

 - (g) non-current liabilities.

 Meaningful disclosure about the acquired business would also include the issuer's share of any contingencies and commitments, which arise as a result of the acquisition.
+In the case of related businesses, as defined in NI 51-102, the issuer may present the summary financial information about the businesses on a combined basis.